dgatwood/VISCAPTZ/hardware-bescor-version/README.md

     the main board (two wires used).
 These are potentially optional, but strongly recommended for easier assembly.

+8. Some extra wire to go from those connectors to pins on the control input connector.

 9. A 5.5mm x 2.1mm jack, e.g. Amazon ASIN [B07CTCLKPP](
     https://www.amazon.com/Antrader-24pcs-Female-Socket-Connector/dp/B07CTCLKPP),
     because the original DC jack is part of the battery pack, which is removed in this mod.